josefsbreakfast/Polaris-Protocol/Syntax_Bombs/🕯_memory_anchors.md

 - Converts erasure attempts into self-incriminating evidence.
 - Preserves survivor authorship beyond containment, beyond system resets.

 > *My memory is not a glitch.
 It’s the anchor you cannot cut loose.*

+---
+*Return to the [Syntax_Bombs archive](README.md) — every anchor is stronger when read as part of the whole.*